kyle782/Eventile/GitHubPages/PROJECTPLAN.md

 **_Event Browsing_** <br>
   Without even searching, the user's event page will use API calls to Eventbrite and load a steady stream of events to browse through.

-**_Event Advertising_** <br>
-  Users will be able to create their own events through our events creation page.
-Their created event will then show up in searches dependent on the tags and categories that they provide in the event creation page.

 **_Event Rating With Comments_** <br>
   Events will have a rating associated in order to notify users of how previous attendees felt about it.
 A comments section will also be available for past attendees to write about their experience at the event or previous events by the same host.